How can you reduce the risk of solar panel roof fires?

 To reduce the risk of a solar panel flat roof fire, measures should be taken to prevent electrical arcing1, as this is the major factor that could cause an outbreak of fire.

 Arcing occurs where conducting parts in the solar panel flat roof system become separated and current flows across the gap between them through ionisation of the air.
-These high voltage electrical arcs can produce extremely high temperatures exceeding 6,000°C and, as a PV system is based on direct current (DC) rather than alternating current (AC), the arcing can be sustained.
+These high voltage electrical arcs can produce extremely high temperatures exceeding 6,000°C and, as a Roof mounted PV system is based on direct current (DC) rather than alternating current (AC), the arcing can be sustained.
 The high temperatures generated can ignite nearby materials causing fire to breakout and spread across the roof.

 Faults with electrical connections leading to arcing could be caused by manufacturing errors, damage to equipment during transportation, or when in operation on the roof, and by poor installation of the solar panel system on site.
-Therefore, the selection of a quality system manufacturer and experienced installation team can help reduce some of the risks associated with arcing and solar panel roof fires.
+Therefore, the selection of a quality system manufacturer and experienced installation team can help reduce some of the risks associated with arcing and roof mounted solar PV fires.
 Specialised equipment specifically designed to enclose key equipment is also available.
 It can prevent any arcing that may occur from causing a fire to further reduce fire risk.

 Once the solar panel system has been selected and installed, maintenance is important to ensure that all equipment is regularly checked and any issues causing concern are rectified.
 Cleaning is also required, as a build-up of contaminants in the form of oxides on electrical connections leads to the generation of resistive heat that can eventually break down materials and lead to arcing.